-5 WHAT YOU NEED TO DO WHEN THE LEA CONTRACTS A FIRM TO WORK IN YOUR SCHOOL (CAPITAL WORKS)
+4 WHAT THE SCHOOL MUST DO WHEN THE LEA CONTRACTS A FIRM TO WORK IN THEIR SCHOOL

-- 5.1 Nominate a member of staff as responsible for Contractors (Perhaps the Admin' Officer or Site Manager).
-They will be the person to whom a contractor will report before any work commences and again when it is completed. - 5.2 Make the areas of responsibility of the LEA, the school consultant and the contractor very clear, ensure that these responsibilities are adhered to and regular site liaison ensues. - 5.3 Ensure that everyone working on your premises knows the health and safety standards that must be achieved.

-- 5.4 Be clear about your own role. - 5.5 Monitor and review performance.
+- 4.1 Nominate a member of staff as the person responsible for Contractors (for example, the Admin' Officer or Site Manager).
+It is to this person to whom a contractor will report both before work commences on site and once it is completed. - 4.2 Ensure that everyone working on your premises knows the health and safety standards that must be achieved. - 4.3 Monitor and review performance. - 4.4 Inform contractors of any known or new hazards (including asbestos), make a record of who was informed and when.

-6. PLANNING AND ORGANISING THE WORK
+5. PLANNING AND ORGANISING THE WORK

-- 6.1 Establish clear parameters for everyone involved, including sub-contractors where appropriate.
-Take into account your Risk Assessment together with that of the contractors.
+- 5.1 Establish clear parameters for everyone involved, including sub-contractors where appropriate.
+Take into account your risk assessment together with that of the contractors.
 There may be a need for detailed method statements or a 'permit-to-work' system for complicated or hazardous procedures.
-Potentially dangerous substances may be involved, e.g. adhesives, cleaning fluids etc. requiring careful examination of the relevant assessments made under the Control of Substances Hazardous to Health Regulations 1999.
-Consult with and seek the active involvement of safety representatives wherever possible. - 6.2 In the case of school catering or cleaning contracts, for example, contractors may use school-based equipment.
+Potentially dangerous substances may be involved, e.g. adhesives, cleaning fluids etc. requires careful examination of the relevant assessments made under the Control of Substances Hazardous to Health Regulations 1999.
+Consult with and seek the active involvement of safety representatives wherever possible. - 5.2 In the case of school catering or cleaning contracts, for example, contractors may use school-based equipment.
 It is important to ensure that such equipment is suitable for the job and properly maintained.
-General duties relating to the provision and maintenance of plant and equipment may be shared with or overlap the various parties involved, e.g. school, LEA, contractor, sub-contractor, supplier etc. It is important to ensure that responsibilities are clearly allocated and understood. - 6.3 Health and safety arrangements should deal with the services that the contractor may require when on site and cover the plant/equipment they may bring with them.
+General duties relating to the provision and maintenance of plant and equipment may be shared with or overlap the various parties involved e.g. school, LEA, contractor, sub-contractor, supplier etc. It is important to ensure that responsibilities are clearly allocated and understood. - 5.3 Health and safety arrangements should deal with the services that the contractor may require when on site and cover the plant/equipment they may bring with them.
 Special areas of secure, school-based storage may need to be set aside.
-Toilets, rest and first-aid facilities for contractors should also be properly organised. - 6.4 The nature of the work, the areas within which it is to be contained and the timing of its operation should be carefully planned.
+Toilets, rest and first aid facilities for contractors should also be properly organised. - 5.4 The nature of the work, the areas within which it is to be contained and the timing of its operation should be carefully planned.
 Pupils' requirements should be carefully considered in terms of access and egress, playground facilities and general service arrangements (e.g. food and store deliveries).
 The school's evacuation and emergency procedures should be taken into account and contractors, sub-contractors etc. made fully aware of them.